RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/confession/comments/1npn01z/i_am_so_done_29_years_in_the_classroom_and_this/ng0kzhf/

-Media addiciton is impacting everyone of all ages.
-People aren't even connecting why January 20, 2025 all the technology copanies are liked up with Trump in the front row.
+Media addiction is impacting everyone of all ages.
+People aren't even connecting why January 20, 2025 all the technology companies are liked up with Trump in the front row.
 Why Trump created Truth Social, why Elon Musk purchase Twitter.
 Why Russia has spent so much effort on Internet. ... ... ...
 “Technopoly is a state of culture.
 It is also a state of mind.
 It consists in the deification of technology, which means that the culture seeks its authorization in technology, finds its satisfactions in technology, and takes its orders from technology.” ― Neil Postman, Technopoly: The Surrender of Culture to Technology, year 1992

 https://old.reddit.com/r/confession/comments/1npn01z/i_am_so_done_29_years_in_the_classroom_and_this/ng174yz/

 Yes.
 When I lived in Jacksonville Beach, Florida I would take the bus typically weekly back in 2016 and 2017 and Orlando in 2018 and people were so engaged in the Trump election content / Trump taking office news.
 You could see right into drivers glued to their phone from the higher bus seats.
 Walking around these days, you can often see this too.
-People have lost all sense of perspective how much behavior has changed with smartphones and interpreation ofthe world through devices.
-Compusive enagement addiction is a crisis.
+People have lost all sense of perspective how much behavior has changed with smartphones and interpretation of the world through devices.
+Compulsive engagement addiction is a crisis.

 https://old.reddit.com/r/confession/comments/1npn01z/i_am_so_done_29_years_in_the_classroom_and_this/ng270js/